-Why do I require a Breast Lift?
+Why do I Require a Breast Lift?

-If you’re one of the many women who have discovered during the assessment process that that you are likely to require Breast Lift surgery rather than a Breast Augmentation, try not to be too disheartened.
+If you’re one of the many women who have discovered during the assessment process that you are likely to require Breast Lift surgery rather than a Breast Augmentation, try not to be too disheartened.
 Almost 50% of clients will not be eligible for Breast Augmentation surgery alone and will require a lift to achieve a desirable outcome.

-Breasts comes in all shapes and sizes and we all fall victim to gravity sooner or later in life.
+Breasts come in all shapes and sizes and we all fall victim to gravity sooner or later in life.
 However, some may experience breast ptosis (sagging) earlier in life than others.
 This can be due to weight loss, ageing, pregnancy, genetics or general skin elasticity.
 We have no control over the way our natural breasts sit, but we do have the power to change them!

 Degrees of Ptosis (sagging)

-As you can see in the image below, there are various degrees of breast ptosis, most of which will require a lift technique.
+As you can see in the image below, there are various degrees of breast ptosis, most of which will require a lifting technique.
 However, in some rare cases, breasts with mild ptosis (Grade 1 Ptosis in the image below) can be corrected with breast implants alone with the use of a Teardrop shaped implant!